godotengine/godot-docs/classes/class_videostreamplayer.rst

 \ **Note:** Due to a bug, VideoStreamPlayer does not support localization remapping yet.

-\ **Warning:** On HTML5, video playback *will* perform poorly due to missing architecture-specific assembly optimizations.
+\ **Warning:** On Web, video playback *will* perform poorly due to missing architecture-specific assembly optimizations.

 Properties
 ----------